 - FTC Action Against Verkada: A complaint filed by the Department of Justice (DOJ) upon notification and referral from the FTC alleged that Verkada failed to use appropriate information security practices to protect consumers’ personal information.
 The complaint also charged that Verkada was aware that employees and a venture capital investor posted positive ratings and reviews of Verkada and its products but failed to disclose their association or current employment status with Verkada.
 The complaint also alleged that Verkada violated the CAN-SPAM Act (Controlling the Assault of Non-Solicited Pornography and Marketing) by flooding prospective customers with a barrage of commercial emails and failing to include the option to unsubscribe or opt-out, honor opt-out requests, and provide a physical postal address in the emails.

 At RICHT, we are marketing compliance lawyers who understand the value of email marketing within the broader “marketing stack.”
-We help clients effectively use email as a marketing channel to meet their goals while staying compliant and avoiding legal risk.
+We help clients effectively utilize email as a marketing channel to achieve their goals while remaining compliant and minimizing legal risk.

 Email Marketing Law Services We Offer